 - Talk with your young self in your imagination.
 Continue the conversation verbally with your spouse.
 Comfort that young part of you that has been hurt so it can be released to become part of the grown-up you.

-we are gradually able to manage our reactions.
+When we understand the emotional roots of our behaviors and how we develop our automatic responses, we are gradually able to manage our reactions.
 Then we can begin to respond to situations without being controlled by either anger or fear.

 Five Competencies of Emotional Intelligence

 As Jan and I began to understand emotional intelligence more, we identified five competencies that relate to the emotional experience of marriage.
 We arranged them in a way that would be easy to remember by using the letters S-M-A-R-T:

 - Self-aware of emotionsSelf-awareness is the starting point.
 It involves being able to clearly articulate our values; know what’s really important in our lives; understand our tendencies in certain situations; and identify our dreams, goals and desires for our future.
 It’s the ability to fully know ourselves from the inside out.

 - Manage emotionsManaging our emotions is a matter of resolving the battle between the emotional part of our brain and the reasoning part of our brain and somehow calling a truce — or better yet, finding balance.
 When we actively choose how we are going to act when we feel a certain emotion, we create a growing sense of integrity, comfort and fairness in our marriage.
 We can also experience a greater degree of mutual respect.